A limit of nonplanar 5-body central configurations is nonplanar

 Previously \citet{saari} had sketched an argument that would discard the vertical degeneracy in any dimension. \citet{moeckel} showed a counter example, a configuration made of two regular polygons of 473 bodies each. \citet{moeckelsimo} further describe this configuration.
 Note that bifurcations of 5 bodies configurations are common in the plane (see \citealt{meyerschmidt} or \citealt{xia}) and in 3 dimensions (see \citealt{acll}, \citealt{smpv}).

-{\bf Flat Dziobek configurations.} A {\it Dziobek configuration} is, according to the most usual definition, an $n$-body central configuration of dimension exactly $n-2$.
-The shifted Wintner-Conley matrix $\Zs$ is of rank one.
-Our Theorem 1.2 claims that for $n=5$, the reciprocal statement is true: if $\Zs$ is of rank one, the dimension of the central configuration is 3.
-For $n\geq 6$, we do not know if there are {\it flat Dziobek configurations}, i.e., central configurations of dimension $n-3$ such that $\rank \Zs=1$.
+{\bf Dziobek configurations and flat Dziobek configurations.} A {\it Dziobek configuration} is, according to the most usual definition, an $n$-body central configuration of dimension exactly $n-2$.
+According to Proposition 2.7, the shifted Wintner-Conley matrix $\Zs$ is of rank one (since $\rank\Zs=0$ gives dimension $n-1$, see \S 6).

+{\bf 4.4.
+Definition.} A {\it flat Dziobek configuration} with positive masses is an $n$-body central configuration of dimension $\leq n-3$ such that $\rank\Zs=1$.

+We may restate Theorem 1.2 as: {\it there are no flat Dziobek configurations with $n=5$}.
+For $n\geq 6$, we do not know if there are flat Dziobek configurations.
 They would be central configurations with a vertical degeneracy.

-Note that \citet{albouy3} extends the usual definition of a Dziobek configuration: They are defined by the condition $\rank \Zs=1$.
-With this definition, flat Dziobek configurations are Dziobek configurations, while with the most usual definition, they are not.
-See also the remark of \S 7 in this reference, and note an inconsistency concerning this definition: the proof of Proposition 12 indeed assumes the usual definition.
+{\bf Remark.} \citet{albouy3} extends the usual definition of a Dziobek configuration: They are defined by the condition $\rank \Zs=1$.
+With this definition, flat Dziobek configurations would be Dziobek configurations.
+See also the remark of \S 7 in this reference, concerning the hypothesis of positive masses, and note an inconsistency concerning this definition: the proof of Proposition 12 indeed assumes the usual definition.

-{\bf 4.4.
+{\bf 4.5.
 Proposition.} A configuration with positive masses is a central configuration satisfying $\rank \Zs=1$ if and only if there is a $\lambda\in\R$, a nonzero $(\Delta_1,\dots,\Delta_n)\in\R^n$ such that $\sum\Delta_i=0$, $\sum\Delta_iq_i=0$, and, for all $i$ and $j$, $i<j$, $m_im_j(S_{ij}-\lambda/M)=-\Delta_i\Delta_j$.

 {\bf Proof.} As the matrix $\Zs\mu$ is symmetric of rank one, it is of the form $\pm(\Delta_i\Delta_j)_{i,j}$.
 As $(1,\dots,1)\Zs=0$, $\sum_i\Delta_i=0$.
 The condition for a central configuration is $q\Zs=0$, which is equivalent to $\sum_i\Delta_iq_i=0$.
 According to Proposition 4.2, the $\pm$ sign is $+$.
 QED